Last Updated on March 2, 2023

-For an updated list of shows at the Atelier in 2019, see this page.
+For an updated list of shows at the Atelier, see this page.

 The Atelier des Lumières: Practical Information and Getting There

 The museum is located in northeast Paris in close reach of the Père-Lachaise/Ménilmontant neighborhood, with easy access via metro or bus.

 - Address: 38 Rue Saint Maur, 75011 (11th arrondissement)